EmreAlbayrak/VMR2P0R0001BD/STM32F207ZG_MASTER/README.md

 ### 1.4.
 Move Point Command (Computer to MASTER)

 In "Go To Destination" commands, the package starts with ">" and it continues with "P" as a command type.
-The second element is the slave ID (Joint ID)(DOF ID).
+The second element is the slave ID (Joint ID or DOF ID).
 Digit number three to ten (following 7 digits) are the destination ID.
 In the current version, there is only one destination available in the system which is Home Position and the ID is "0000000".

 **Example: >PN########**